cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/secretProviders.md

 draft: false
 ---

-Displays all the secret providers visible to the logged-in user in the current tenant (including global secrets).
+Displays all the secret providers visible to the logged-in user in the current tenant.

 ![secret-providers]( /images/ui/widgets/secret-providers.png )